Immediate Changes Nonprofits Need to Make to Their Marketing Approach

 This applies to your website, your social presence, your messaging, your events, and even just the way you communicate on a daily basis with those in your network.
 According to a recent Nielsen study, the public's search behaviors indicate that learning about a nonprofit's mission, goals, objectives, work, and where donations are being used are of the utmost importance.
 Don't bury this information on your website.
 Make this information front and center, and of course, visually appealing.
 Pull out key statistics and findings.
 Showcase the work you are doing.
 It doesn't all have to be perfectly pretty either.

-Staying true to the need behind transparency, supporters of today want to see live videos.
-They want to see action happening, and it doesn't need to have grand music set behind it or fancy cuts and edits.
-The point is, they want to know that you;re out there, doing exactly what you've said is your mission.
+Staying true to the need for transparency, supporters of today want to see live videos.
+They want to see the action happening, and it doesn't need to have grand music set behind it or fancy cuts and edits.
+The point is, they want to know that you're out there, doing exactly what you've said is your mission.
 So use Facebook Live, Snapchat, Instagram Stories and encourage your volunteers to do that same whenever they're out supporting your nonprofit.

 As a marketing agency with a live event production arm, we are in no way saying that you should eliminate events from your marketing plan altogether.
 Engaging and interacting with your donors, volunteers, members, partners, and sponsors in real time is of the utmost importance to keeping and making new relationships with those who are actively championing your cause.
 What we are saying, is you need to change the way you think about your events, your audience, and your goals.